 Types of Hand Gestures

-Vanessa Van Edwards who wrote 20 Hand Gestures You Should Be Using, list examples of hand gestures, but her list is incomplete as there are way more than twenty.
+Vanessa Van Edwards wrote 20 Hand Gestures You Should Be Using, lists examples of hand gestures, but her list is incomplete as there are way more than twenty.
 In one Toastmasters meeting, you would witness numerous hand gestures, not on the list of twenty.
 Are these the most popular 20 gestures?
-No. Like language, there is slang, dialects and different words that have different meanings.
+No. Like language, there is slang, dialects, and different words that have different meanings.
 This is true with hand gestures.

 As a kid, I learn to make the okay symbols with my fingers.
-In doing research for this article, I learned that some people believe the “okay symbol” is associated with the devil representing triple six (666).
+In researching this article, I learned that some people believe the “okay symbol” is associated with the devil representing triple six (666).

-I never heard of tossing a shoe at somebody until it happened to President George W. Bush, but in other parts of the world, it is a sign of disrespect.
-I advise if you are speaking to an international audience or in a different country check with locals to ensure your gestures are acceptable in that culture.
+I never heard of tossing a shoe at somebody until it happened to President George W. Bush, but it is a sign of disrespect in other parts of the world.
+I advise if you speak to an international audience or in a different country, check with locals to ensure your gestures are acceptable in that culture.
 After all, a hand gesture does communicate a message to the audience.

 Example of Good Hand Gestures